karthik-d/FungiCLEF-2022-using-Network-Ensembles/README.md

 # FungiCLEF: Deep-learning for the Visual Classification of Fungi Species, 2022

-Scripts, figures and working notes for the participation in [FungiCLEF 2022](https://www.imageclef.org/FungiCLEF2022), part of the [LifeCLEF labs](https://www.imageclef.org/LifeCLEF2022) at the [13th CLEF Conference, 2022](https://clef2022.clef-initiative.eu/index.php).
+Scripts, figures, and working notes for the participation in [FungiCLEF 2022](https://www.imageclef.org/FungiCLEF2022), part of the [LifeCLEF labs](https://www.imageclef.org/LifeCLEF2022) at the [13th CLEF Conference, 2022](https://clef2022.clef-initiative.eu/index.php).

 **Implementation Stack**: Python, Keras/Tensorflow, XGBoost, Scikit.